costilladante/MiniGameJam2017/Readme.md

 This game was made using Game Maker Studio 2, using the integrated GML of the engine.

+## Instalation

+You just have to download the project as a ZIP file, or clone the repository.
+Finally, open the main project file with Game Maker Studio 2.

 ## About the Game

 This game is (or intended to be) a funny cliché about being in a love relationship.
 In this game you control a man/woman/apache helicopter/*[insert **any** gender here]* who wears a blue t-shirt and tries to have a good relationship with a man/woman/*[insert **any** gender here]* who wears a pink t-shirt.